-Metro Vancouver’s biggest annual restaurant festival returns on January 18, offering a belt-busting 17 days of tempting prix fixe deals at more than 300 local eateries.
-Launched in 2002, Dine Out Vancouver is always one of the most anticipated events in BC’s foodie calendar—and restaurants across Richmond are once again enthusiastic participants in this latest edition of the festival.
+Metro Vancouver’s biggest annual restaurant festival returns on February 5, 2021, offering a belt-busting 31 days of tempting prix fixe deals at more than 330 local eateries, all of which will adhere to any public health orders in place to prevent the spread of COVID-19 in the province.
+Launched in 2002, Dine Out Vancouver is one of the most anticipated events in BC’s foodie calendar—and restaurants throughout Richmond are once again enthusiastic participants.

 How it works

-In Richmond, 20 restaurants are taking part in the 2019 Dine Out Vancouver festival.
+In Richmond, 24 restaurants are taking part in 2021’s Dine Out Vancouver event.
 Reservations are now open, and you are encouraged to book directly with each eatery as far ahead as possible to ensure you snag seats at your top choice restaurants (and on your desired days).
 Hungry?
 Read on to discover what’s on the menu in Richmond.

 Bars & Pubs

 Many bars and pubs, of course, take their food menus very seriously.
-And two local favourites have stepped up to participate in Dine Out this year.
-The three-course $25 dinner menu at the Flying Beaver Bar & Grill includes barbecue pork ribs, blackened chicken or prawn linguini entrée options.
-And in the same price range, Milltown Bar & Grill is offering main course choices of tuna poke, bone-in pork chop or lobster ravioli—don’t miss their churros with Guinness caramel for dessert.
+And several local favourites are participating in Dine Out this year.
+The three-course $24 dinner menu at the Flying Beaver Bar & Grill includes sirloin steak, seafood hot pot, and teriyaki pineapple chicken.
+And in the same price range, Milltown Bar & Grill is offering main course choices of braised short rib, blackberry halibut or chicken pesto penne—sweet fans will also love their blackberry panna cotta dessert option.

 Richmond, of course, also has a celebrated Asian dining scene.
-And there are three restaurants to discover during the Dine Out Vancouver festival.
-Along with its $35 three-course dinner menu (go for the masala halibut), there’s also a bargain $15 lunch at Ember Indian Kitchen, including tandoor chicken or fish curry options.
+And there are several restaurants to discover during Dine Out.
+Along with its $35 three-course dinner menu (go for the masala halibut), there’s also a bargain $15 lunch at Ember Indian Kitchen.

-At Yokohama Teppanyaki & Sushi Bar, there’s a $35 dinner menu and a $25 lunch menu, each suffused with chicken, beef or seafood options.
-And over at Hotpot Palace, the simmering $35 Dine Out dinner is only available to those seated at the bar.
-But your feast-like options include a choice of meat (including AAA Angus beef), choice of broth, seafood of the day, and vegetable platters.
+At Yokohama Teppanyaki & Sushi Bar, the $39 lunch and dinner menu takes a multi-dish, feast-like approach, for example, includes lobster, scallop, basa fish chef selected sashimi, aburi salmon roll.
+And over at Hotpot Palace, the simmering $35 Dine Out dinner includes a choice of meat (including veal, lamb, pork), choice of broth, seafood of the day, and vegetable platters.

-The Dine Out Vancouver festival runs from January 17 – February 3, 2019.
-For more information on Dine Out Vancouver, including restaurant menus and booking information, visit the festival’s website.
+The Dine Out Vancouver festival runs from February 5 - March 7, 2021.
+For more information, including restaurant menus and booking information, visit the festival’s dedicated website.